 Access to University information technology and research methods courses.

 We now have available an AHRC Collaborative Doctoral Partnership (CDP) PhD studentship.
-The project focuses on the communities of ceramic practice and the development of complex societies in the Jordan Valley in the 4th and 3rd millennia BC.
+The project aims to explore the landscapes and buildings of the Welfare State in the UK, using London as a case study.